Intel acquires AI chip startup Habana Labs for $2 billion

-In a clear signal of its ambitions in the AI chip market, estimated to be worth $91.18 billion, Intel this morning announced that it has acquired Habana Labs, an Israel-based developer of programmable AI and machine learning accelerators for cloud datacenters.
+In a clear signal of its ambitions in the AI chip market, Intel this morning announced that it has acquired Habana Labs, an Israel-based developer of programmable AI and machine learning accelerators for cloud datacenters.
 The deal is worth approximately $2 billion, and Intel says it will strengthen its AI strategy as Habana begins sampling its proprietary silicon to customers.

 Habana — which raised $75 million in venture capital last November — will remain an independent business unit and continue to be led by its current management team.
 It will report to Intel’s data platforms group.
 Board chair Avigdor Willenz will serve as senior adviser to the business unit, as well as to Intel.